WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Web/WM03/README.md

 ## Solution

-The main page of the website asks us for a password to login.
+The main page of the website asks us for a password to login:

 <img src="wm03_login.png" width="350">